github/developer.github.com/content/v3/repos/hooks.md

 hooks for a repository.
 Webhooks can be managed using the JSON HTTP API, or the [PubSubHubbub API](#pubsubhubbub).

-If you would like to set up a single webhook to receive events from all or your organization's respositories, check out our [API documentation for Organization Webhooks][org-hooks].
+If you would like to set up a single webhook to receive events from all of your organization's respositories, check out our [API documentation for Organization Webhooks][org-hooks].

 ## List hooks